webplatform/docs/guides/styling_forms_guide/index.md

 {{Page_Title|Styling forms}}
 {{Flags
-|State=Almost Ready
-|Editorial notes=Need to remove compatibility table; Address minor bugs in comments; Need to cross-link to other relevant content
+|State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
-{{Summary_Section|This article provides a thoughtful grounding in form styling and layout — one of the more difficult aspects of styling web pages.}}
+{{Summary_Section|This article provides a grounding in form styling and layout — one of the more difficult aspects of styling web pages.}}
 {{Guide
 |Content=== Introduction ==

-The [http://www.w3.org/wiki/HTML_forms_-_the_basics HTML forms article] introduced you to the basics of form creation and styling.
-This article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] carries on where that left off, providing more details about form elements and styles, and how forms are included in real-world Web application designs.
+The [[guides/html_forms_basics|HTML forms article]] introduced you to the basics of form creation and styling.
+This article carries on where that left off, providing more details about form elements and styles, and how forms are included in real-world Web application designs.

-Note that the [http://dev.opera.com/articles/view/34-styling-forms/styling_forms_code.zip sample code is all available for download] so you can play with it on your local machine.
-In addition, there are links to the examples files running live at appropriate points during the article.

 == Concepts introduced in this article ==

 Here you will find new information about form implementation and interface layout.

 === Rule and token overloading ===

-Using copious numbers of <code>class</code> and <code>id</code> tokens can be said to violate the KISS Principle (explained in the [http://www.w3.org/wiki/The_CSS_layout_model_-_boxes_borders_margins_padding CSS box model and basic layout article]).
-However, demanding layouts often create conflicts in the cascade — conflicts that are most easily resolved by adding tokens to elements, and writing stylesheet rules that contain several selectors.
+Using copious numbers of <code>class</code> and <code>id</code> tokens can be said to violate the KISS Principle ("Keep It Simple, Stupid").
+However, demanding layouts often create conflicts in the cascade  &mdash;  conflicts that are most easily resolved by adding tokens to elements, and writing stylesheet rules that contain several selectors.

 The most demanding layouts are littered with edge cases, which are often best handled by assigning an <code>id</code> to elements that define a narrow and unique context.

 === New form field elements ===

-An effective form often needs more than just buttons and text input fields, because it’s common to frame user responses in terms of options.
+An effective form often needs more than just buttons and text input fields, because it's common to frame user responses in terms of options.
 HTML provides several options for the designer who encounters this requirement.

 === Form design principles ===

-A site’s forms are usually focal points for user interaction and data collection.
-For this reason, they are often critical to a site’s success, which demands that the greatest care should be taken with their design.
+A site's forms are usually focal points for user interaction and data collection.
+For this reason, they are often critical to a site's success, which demands that the greatest care should be taken with their design.

 === The Rule of Thirds ===